CoffeePrograms/QuadraticEquation_DesignPatterns/README.md

 ## Patterns
 ### Strategy
 - **ITypeQe**    — interface.
-The heirs determine how the discriminant or the roots of the equation are calculated;
+Its subclasses determine how the discriminant or the roots of the equation are calculated;
 - **ACalcRoots** — abstract class.
-The heirs determine how the roots are calculated through the discriminant;
+Its subclasses determine how the roots are calculated through the discriminant;
 - **ACalcQe**    — abstract class.
-The heirs determine how the roots of the equation are calculated.
+Its subclasses determine how the roots of the equation are calculated.

 ### Chain of responsibility
 The heirs of **ACalcQe** work with objects of heirs of the same class: